edwardfgt/CV/README.md

 <h1 align="center"> Hi I'm <a href="https://www.linkedin.com/in/edwardthomas99/">Edward</a> </h1>

 <h1 id="about-me"> About Me </h1>
+I am a resilient and driven full-stack developer with a deep passion for learning in all areas of life.
+I recently graduated from Makers Academy Bootcamp, where I gained valuable experience collaborating on multiple team projects and pair programming daily.
+I have the ability to pick up new languages and frameworks quickly and have a solid understanding of object-oriented languages such as Ruby and JavaScript.

+Before Makers I worked in Digital Marketing, but have always had a passion for tech.
+Over the past year I also co-founded a collection of newsletters covering Finance, AI & Crypto, which grew to over 25,000 readers and 400,000 total impressions.

+Outside of work I love studying Mandarin.
+I have been studying Mandarin for nearly 5 years now, and had the opportunity to improve my speaking ability first hand whilst studying in Taiwan.
+I still spend my weekends communicating with my Chinese teacher and learning new vocabulary.

 <h1 id="projects"> My Favourite Projects <img src="https://media0.giphy.com/media/2IudUHdI075HL02Pkk/giphy.gif?cid=ecf05e470f0oewhhv0rz77jd5i3g92pnd9ifisk3u2ymxxv5&rid=giphy.gif&ct=g" width="75" ></h1>